reshmabidikar/slate/source/includes/_subscription.md

 ## Blocking State

-See section [Account Blocing State](#account-blocking-state) for an introduction to blocking states.
+See section [Account Blocking State](#account-blocking-state) for an introduction to blocking states.

 ### Block a subscription